-Kim is the founder of Inglis Private Investment Counsel, a financial practice within the Private Client Group at Raymond James Ltd. Kim works with individuals, families and institutions to help them achieve their financial goals by identifying needs and providing solutions.
+Kim is the founder of Inglis Private Investment Counsel, a financial advisory practice within Raymond James Ltd. She collaborates with families, entrepreneurs, corporations, and charities to achieve their financial goals.

 Kim obtained her Bachelor of Commerce from the University of Victoria.
-Her entrepreneurial spirit drew her to the financial services industry, where she began in the U.S. trading department of an investment firm before becoming a Financial Advisor & Associate Portfolio Manager.
+Her entrepreneurial spirit drew her to the financial services industry, where she began in the U.S. trading department of a previous firm before becoming a Portfolio Manager.

-Based in Toronto, Kim specializes in conservative wealth management and financial planning.
-Kim holds her Canadian Investment Manager (CIM), Personal Financial Planner (PFP), and Accredited Investment Fiduciary (AIFP) accreditation, adding to the strategic expertise she offers high and ultra-high net-worth clients.
-She also holds her Fellow of CSI (FCSI), a designation granted to financial services professionals who have met the highest standards for education, ethics, and experience.
-Kim also has her options license and her U.S. securities license.
+Kim specializes in conservative wealth management and financial planning.
+Kim holds her Canadian Investment Manager (CIM) and Personal Financial Planner (PFP) designations, strengthening the strategic expertise she offers high and ultra-high net-worth clients.
+She also holds her Fellow of CSI (FCSI), an accreditation granted to financial services professionals who have met the highest standards for education, ethics, and experience.
+Additionally, Kim is a Certified Agricultural Farm Advisor (CAFA).
+She also has her options license and U.S. securities license.

 Kim received the 2012 & 2013 Five Star Wealth Manager Award, an award given to less than 2 percent of the wealth managers in the Vancouver area.
 She was also a finalist for the 2015 Advisor of the Year at the Wealth Professional Awards.

 Kim is a recognized authority in Canada on investments and personal finance strategies.
-She is regularly requested for interviews as a media commentator and has appeared on the Business News Network (BNN) and CTV News Channel.
-She is also frequently quoted in The Globe and Mail.
+She is regularly requested for interviews as a media commentator and has appeared on the BNN Bloomberg, Asset TV, CBC News, and CTV News Channel.
+She has also been quoted in The Globe and Mail.

-Kim is an ardent fan of many sports and regularly competes in triathlons.
-She is an avid equestrian and applies the same enthusiasm to downhill skiing.
-Prior to university Kim was an elite national-level athlete in flat water sprint canoe.
+Kim is an ardent fan of many sports and competes in cycling (road and mountain bike) for HighGate Racing.
+She is also an avid equestrian and applies the same enthusiasm to downhill skiing.
+Prior to university Kim was an elite national-level athlete in flat water canoeing.